AyushSinghal9020/Leetcode-Answers/README.md

 * If the table regarding your file exists add the contents in the table
 * If it does not then create one

+The table might not exist if the problem has only one solution regarding only 1 program

 It is really easy to create table in Markdown